geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" That cheer'd my path, while youthful fancy wove 320 " Her fairy dreams of happiness and love :
+" That cheer'd my path, while youthful fancy wove 320 " Her fairy dreams of happiness and love:

 " When, with the cheerful confidence of youth,
 " I listen'd, Alfred ! to thy vows of truth,